Bedrock-OSS/bedrock-wiki-legacy/documentation/queries.md

 # variable.short_arm_offset_right

-Returns the offset factor for the player's rightarm compared to the default skin geometry.
+Returns the offset factor for the player's rightarm bone compared to the default skin geometry.
 Slim-armed (3 pixel wide) skins will return `0.5` when equipped on the player.
 Normal (4 pixel wide) skins will return `0.0` when equipped on the player.
+Note: the player must go into 1st person perspective at least once for this variable to be initialized and usable elsewhere on the entity.

+# variable.short_arm_offset_left

+Identical behavior to `variable.short_arm_offset_right` except it references the player leftarm bone.